Onorfly/tornado-app/README.md

 For using tornado.
 Bonus marks for enabling multiple users (and still preserving state) — hint: authentication would be required (username / password).
-— hint: use of jquery where appropriate — and / or AJAX to improve user experience.</pre>
+— hint: use of jquery where appropriate — and / or AJAX to improve user experience.